Dostadning: The Gentle Art of Swedish Death Cleaning

 Published 2017 | Self help

-‘A fond and wise little book’ is what the New York Times called it and I would agree.
-I stumbled on this book at a time when I had – desperately – turned to the Internet for solutions on ways to convince my mother to declutter.
-She is a habitual hoarder who has preserved everything – from gift boxes that came our way over 15 years ago to frying pan sets and of course, the usual photographs, baby clothes etc. And considering the fact that I hoard books because “what if there’s an apocalypse and I have all the time in the world”, its best I put a pause on the commentary.
+I stumbled upon this book at a time when I had desperately turned to the internet in search of ways to convince my mother to declutter.
+She is a habitual hoarder who has preserved everything — from gift boxes that arrived more than 15 years ago to old frying pan sets, photographs, baby clothes and much more.

 The Crux

-Following the initial introductory chapters, the author has divided the chapters on the basis of the things that form a part of life and have to be dealt with later – artefacts and articles, knickknacks and photographs, pets, clothing and more.
+Following the initial introductory chapters, the author has divided the chapters on the basis of the things that form a part of life and have to be dealt with later – artefacts and articles, knick-knacks and photographs, pets, clothing and more.
 The author downplays the gravity by interspersing her suggestions with instances from her life, with memories attached to her own death cleaning, personal and professional.

 To Read or Not to Read